 Why you should enroll, what courses you should take

-While the KGRC offers all mandatory courses for the (Logic part of the) Logik Master, as well as sufficiently many ECTS points for the Vertiefung (MLOV) part, there might be good reasons to take some additional courses at TU:
+While the KGRC offers all mandatory courses for logic and theoretical computer science as an area of specialization in your master's program, as well as sufficiently many ECTS points for the electives in mathematical logic and theoretical computer science (MLOV) part, there might be good reasons to take some additional courses at TU:

 TU Research groups in (or close to) mathematical logic

 - Algebra Group, led by Martin Goldstern, emphasis on set theory and universal algebra.

 - Computational Logic Group, led by Matthias Baaz, emphasis on proof theory and non-classical logics.

 - Theory and Logic Group Group, led by Alexander Leitsch, emphasis on proof theory and theoretical computer science.

 - Database and Artificial Intelligence Group, led by Georg Gottlob and Reinhard Pichler